 The Little Book of Tomisms

 Welcome to The Little Book of Tomisms.
 In here you will find many jewels; fragments of a beautiful mosaic that form Tom’s teachings on sculpture and on life.
-Many of the ideas expressed in these quotes came from Tom’s teachers (Datillo Rubbo, especially, who studied under Moretti) and their teachers before them.
+Many of the ideas expressed in these quotes came from Tom’s teachers, especially Antonio Datillo Rubbo (who studied under Domenico Morelli) and their teachers before them.
 In this way, these fragments are part of a precious golden thread of artistic wisdom that can be traced back to the great classical masters.